Danielovich/markdownposts/files-and-belongings-why-all-the-indirection.md

 So, in this codebase, I could argue that if the code inside `FormattingConstants.cs` has formatting methods closely related to `AirbnbClientService.cs`, those methods could just as easily live inside that type.

-Let's say that the `AirbnbClientService.cs` file is structured as follows:
+Let's say that the `AirbnbClientService.cs` file is started as the following:

 ```
 public class AirbnbClientService : IAirbnbClientService